top of page

 Equipment

-Please bring a towel and a pillow to each weekend.
-One couch between 2 will also be required.
-Please confirm that you can provide a couch if needed.
-All students will need access to a couch for their case studies.
+Students will also need have access to a massage couch for their case studies.
 A non-compulsory reading list will be provided.

 Assessment